-4. NIS-Specific Cost-to-Charge Ratio-CCR_NIS
+5. NIS-Specific Cost-to-Charge Ratio-CCR_NIS

-The cost-to-charge ratio element CCR_NIS, provided for linkage to the 2012 and later NIS, is populated with the all-payer inpatient cost-to-charge ratio (APICC), when available.
+The cost-to-charge ratio element CCR_NIS, provided for the 2012 and later NIS, is populated with the all-payer inpatient cost-to-charge ratio (APICC), when available.
 The hospital group average CCR (GAPICC) is used to populate CCR_NIS when the APICC is not available.
 The construction of the all-payer inpatient and group average CCR are described in the next sections.

-5. Hospital-Specific Cost/Charge Ratio-APICC
+6. Hospital-Specific Cost/Charge Ratio-APICC

-The all-payer inpatient cost-to-charge ratio (APICC) is created by dividing the inpatient costs by the inpatient charges.
+The all-payer inpatient cost-to-charge ratio (APICC), provided for the 2011 and earlier files, is created by dividing the inpatient costs by the inpatient charges.
+Beginning with 2012, APICC is used to assign CCR_NIS and is not provided in the CCR-NIS files.

 Both of these values are found on the CMS Healthcare Cost Reporting Information System (HCRIS) reports, or PPS data.
-APICC is kept for HCUP NIS hospitals that have a matching record in both the PPS and the AHA data.
+APICC is populated for HCUP NIS hospitals that have a matching record in both the PPS and the AHA data.
 APICC is missing when there is no cost information in the PPS data or the calculated cost/charge values are considered outliers.
 Several adjustments are made to costs and charges before they are usable in this generalized formula, the most important being the assignment of a portion of ancillary costs to inpatient routine and acute cost centers.

-Weighted Group Average-GAPICC
+7. Weighted Group Average-GAPICC

-The group average cost-to-charge ratio (GAPICC) is a weighted average for the hospitals in peer groups (defined by state, urban/rural, investor-owned/other, and bedsize), using the proportion of each hospital's beds relative to their peer group as the weight for each hospital.
+The group average cost-to-charge ratio (GAPICC), provided for the 2011 and earlier files, is a weighted average for the hospitals in peer groups (defined by state, urban/rural, investor-owned/other, and bedsize), using the proportion of each hospital's beds relative to their peer group as the weight for each hospital.
+Beginning with 2012, GAPICC is used to assign CCR_NIS and is not provided in the CCR-NIS files.